bryanluby/ConferenceNotes/2015-06-AltConf.md

 - Send individual emails and not mass emails to all contacts - make the email short! the contact can follow up for more details later if necessary
 - book recommendation: the burned out bloggers guide to PR

-## Imagine a fully diverse & inclusive world - Melinda Briana Epler @changecatalysts
+## Imagine a fully diverse & inclusive world

+By *Melinda Briana Epler* @changecatalysts

 - What happened to women in computer science?
 - What could go wrong when we don't have diverse teams?
 Products built by men can be poorly designed when used by women.